WebexSamples/webex-ai-agents/AI_CookBook/docs/index.md

 1. Getting Started
 2. Architecture
-3. Security
+3. AI Security
-4. Governance
+4. Multi Agent Strategy
-5. Prompt Design
+5. Model Context Protocol or MCP
-6. Agent Template
+6. Agent2Agent or A2A
-7. Knowledge and RAG
+7. Scripted AI Agent Design
-8. Testing and Evaluation
+8. Knowledge and RAG (WIP)
-9. Deployment and Operations
+9. How to Test AI Agent (WIP)
-10. Human Handoff
+10. PreBuild AI  Template

 You do not need to read the entire cookbook in one sitting, but the earlier sections provide the context needed to make better choices in the later ones.